-Welcome to the first installment off TRACKS ON TEEVEE, a new Tracks on Tracks series where we’ll be looking closely at special moments of song in movies, on TV shows, and across the vast video expanses of the World Wide Web.
+Welcome to the first installment of TRACKS ON TEEVEE, a new Tracks on Tracks series where we’ll be looking closely at special moments of song in movies, on TV shows, and across the vast video expanses of the World Wide Web.
 TRACKS ON TEEVEE is here to share these moments and ask what makes them tick.

 These essays will generally be available in full only to paid subscribers, as a token of my appreciation.
 Of course, I’m hoping that this incentive lures a few more of you to open your wallets.
 Paid subscriptions are what buys me time to work on the site.
 In addition to bonus articles like this one, paid subscribers get access to TRACKS ON TAP, a playlist (available for Apple Music and Spotify) that features almost every song ever mentioned in a Tracks essay.
 They also get the knowledge that they’re directly supporting the existence of writing they enjoy.